9 Expert Tips for Stunning Balloon Flower Care + Growth!

 Step 4

-If you notice that the plant has limited flowering, cut the plant to half its size at mid-summer.
+If you notice that the plant has limited flowering, cut back balloon flowers in the fall to half its size.
 You will see that the proper blooming will begin within the next two weeks.

 #12 How To Care Balloon Flower Leaves